stardog-union/launchpad-docs/providers/microsoft-entra.md

 - Customize the scope to match your specific Microsoft Entra app registration setup

 > [!NOTE]
-> This setting only applies when the Azure OBO flow is enabled (`AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED=true`).
+> This setting only applies when the Entra OBO flow is enabled (`AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED=true`).
 Microsoft Entra uses your "Application ID URI" as the base of the exposed scope, which by default is `api://<client-id>`, but this is configurable in your Azure app registration.

 Example usage:
 ```bash